How To Host A Tea Party

 - Iced Tea

-It’s also nice to offer guests some other options, including herbal and decaf options.
-You might pick up an assorted box and let guests choose their favourite.
+It’s also nice to offer guests some other options, including herbal and decaf tea options.
+You might pick up an assorted box of tea bags and let guests choose their favourite from an assortment of teas.

-In very formal tea party settings you would be served a pot of tea, with an additional pot of hot water to add as needed.
-In less formal settings a regular pot of tea will do fine, or you might even let guests steep their own cup by cup.
+In very formal tea party settings you would be served a pot of loose leaf tea, with an additional pot of hot water to add as needed, and usually a strainer for the loose tea..
+In less formal settings a regular tea pot and tea bag will do fine, or you might even let guests steep their own cup by cup.
 Don’t have a teapot.
 A thrift store is place to find an old one, and traditional tea cups too.
+You will also include milk, and a sugar bowl.
+Sometimes lemon and honey are also offered as an accompaniment to tea.

 Another nice option for warmer weather, especially if you’re outside in the garden is some ice tea options.